priyatadas/priyatadas/README.md

 👋 I am Priyata

-- :zap:Here are some ideas to get you started
+- :Here are some ideas to get you started
-- : I love math, programming,and listening songs
+- :zap: I love math, programming,and listening songs
 - :🌱  I’m currently learning Python, java
 - :🌱 I’m addicted to learning and growing every day
 - 📫 How to find me: